IM2Neuroing/Image2BIDS2SQLite/README.md

 ## The different Pipelines & Workflows

 - *Fil2BIDS* (APP with GUI)
   - GUI-supported pipeline to move/copy files in a BIDS project folder following the BIDS naming standard and generate the json sidecar files with the relevant file metadata.
-Applicable to all file types

 - *ETL* (Extract, Transform, Load) workflows:
   - NIFTI to BIDS conversion (wf_NIFTI2BIDS.py) (under development)